flywire/lo-p/docs/48-Event_Macros.md

 HelloWorld implements a single printHW() function.

-My FindMacros.java example calls Macros.findScripts() with a substring, and all the macro names containing that string are printed.
-For example, a search for "hello" returns five matches:
+My `FindMacros.java` example calls `Macros.findScripts()` with a substring, and all the macro names containing that string are printed.
+For example, a search for `hello` returns five matches:

 ```